ChiekoN/yolov3_opencv/README.md

 ## Overview

-This program perform object detection on input images of your choice.
+This program performs object detection on input images of your choice.
 I employed YOLO v3 model trained on COCO data set.
 The model is implemented using functions provided by OpenCV library.

 ## Source files